CalvHobbes/ecomm_ai/README.md

 # ecomm_ai
-Text to SQL + Reporting for eComm DB
+Text to SQL using AI for eComm DB